guillaumearm/SPT_CustomQuests/docs/USAGE_MANUAL.md

     "factory"
   ],
   "count": 5,
-  "message": "Kill 5 scavs on customs or factory"
+  "message": "Kill 5 scavs on customs or factory (in one raid)", "one_session_only": true
 }
 ```